Overview

 It is the responsibility of the student to understand, follow, and adhere to all policies, procedures, and processes contained in this handbook.
 By accepting employment through the office of student employment, the student acknowledges that he/she will abide by all applicable laws, policies, procedures, regulations, and rules governing student employment operations and processes.
 From time to time, updated information concerning changes in policy or an entirely new handbook may be distributed.
 Student Employees are encouraged to access the current handbook through the Office of Student Employment website.
 The college reserves the right, without prior notice, to alter, modify, amend, cancel, or terminate any of its policies, procedures, practices, and terms of employment.

-Student employment is available to matriculated students who are in good academic standing, and for a number of jobs on campus, have demonstrated financial need.
-Financial need is determined by the Office of Financial Aid, and is based on information provided in the FAFSA (Free Application for Federal Student Aid) form.
+Student employment is available to matriculated students who are in good academic standing.
+Eligible students have demonstrated financial need as determined by the Office of Financial Aid, based on information provided in the FAFSA (Free Application for Federal Student Aid) form may participate in the Federal Work Study Program.
 If you are unaware of your Federal Work-Study status, please go to the Office of Financial Aid and meet with a representative.
-Although international students are not eligible for Federal aid, they can apply for other on-campus student employment funded through the Student Aid Program, which is administered through the office of student employment.
+Although international students are not eligible for Federal aid, they can apply for other on-campus student employment opportunities administered through the office of student employment.

 Please direct questions to: